learn-co-curriculum/dsc-object-oriented-attributes-with-functions/README.md

 ## Writing more complicated methods using attriubtes

-At this point, let's take a look at an example that is a bit more complicated now that we have some nested structures.
-Let's imagine a reporting method for the business that will return the top 5 customers to date based on their purchase history.
-To do this, we will have to determine the total purchases made by customers and then sort our customers by this.
+Imagine a reporting method for the business that will return the top 5 customers to date based on their purchase history.
+To do this, you'd have to determine the total purchases made by customers and then sort our customers by this.
 Currently the data needed for that is stored within a customer object within the orders attribute which is a list of dictionaries.
 Quite the mouthful there; an object with an attribute that's a list of dictionaries.
-Breaking down the problem into constituent parts can help us reduce solving the same problems over and over again.
-As such, before we write a larger business function to retrieve the top 5 customers, let's update our customer object to also keep track of total spent.
+Breaking down the problem into constituent parts can help reduce solving the same problems over and over again.
+As such, before writing a larger business function to retrieve the top 5 customers, a constituent piece is to update the customer object to also keep track of total spent.

 ```python